Roku TVs now know what you’re watching, will suggest related shows

 That said, if you’ve given up protecting your privacy in favor of cool, new features, “More Ways to Watch” can be handy.

-If you’ve tuned in to watch an old episode of a favorite TV show, for example, Roku might pop-up on the screen that the show is also available for streaming across a variety of services you already subscribe to.
-You could choose instead switch over to a streaming service, like Netflix, then continue viewing the show without the commercial breaks found on live TV.
+If you’ve tuned in to watch an old episode of a favorite TV show, for example, Roku might pop up on the screen that the show is also available for streaming across a variety of services you already subscribe to.
+You could choose instead to switch over to a streaming service, like Netflix, then continue viewing the show without the commercial breaks found on live TV.
 (Yay, no live TV commercials!
 So Roku’s advertisers can better target you!)

 It may also suggest related shows to the one you’re currently viewing.